 Getting a new pet might not seem like a significant change in lifestyle, but considering the expenses of buying the pet and caring for it, you should certainly take the time to adjust your budget.
-Here are some money management tips for new pet parents interested in keeping their budget in tip-top shape:
+Here are some money management tips for new pet parents interested in keeping their budget in tip-top shape.

-Add up One-time Expenses
+Add Up One-Time Expenses

 To start, it might be easiest to add together expenses that you will only pay once (or maybe twice) in your pet’s life.
 For example, you will only buy or adopt your pet once, so shelter adoption fees or the charges from your pet’s breeder will factor into this category.
-If you plan to enroll your pet in a training course or otherwise hire a pet trainer, you should know roughly what that costs.
+If you plan to enroll your new pet in a training course or otherwise hire a trainer, you should know roughly what that costs.
 Additionally, there are several everyday pet items that you probably don’t need more than one of, such as:

 - Travel crate